 This BSN program is for students brand new to nursing, who do not have an RN license.
-LVN students can apply to this program.
+LVN students and Second Bachelor Degree candidates can apply to this program.
 Admission is highly competitive.
 The earliest you can apply is during your sophomore or junior year of college (not freshman).

 MILITARY CANDIDATES or transfer students from another Nursing program - See Credit for Previous Education / Experience